cisco/arc/docs/design/storage/config.md

   }
 ```
 ## bucket sets
-Since the storage can have multiple bucket sets, the bucket_sets element
+Since the storage can have multiple bucket sets, the bucket_sets element in an array of bucket set elements.

 ### bucket set
 The bucket set element is a collection of buckets that must be created and destroyed together for the purpose of cross region bucket replication for all buckets in the bucket set.
 It has the following elements.